FAU-Paleo/rconsolidation/docs/index.md

 ### Requirements

-- The requirement to pass is a test (first on **2022-02-14**).
 - Failure is unacceptable, this course can only be passed.
-But you will continue to exercise as long as it needs to get the fundamentals sink in.
+But you will continue to exercise as long as it takes to solve basic exercises.

 ### Schedule